Activities for Helping Children Deal with Divorce

 - Mark events that you hope will happen in the future.

 Creating two comfortable homes

 Your child should feel comfortable both in your home and in the home of your former spouse.
-Making sure that each home contains familiar items will help your child feel secure and at home in both places.
+Ensure each home contains familiar items to help your child feel secure and at home in both places.
 If possible, work with your child's other parent and include the following items in both households: